 Indian IT companies earn most of their revenue from customers located outside India.
-They earn this revenue in currencies like the US Dollar, the Euro etc. In such cases, the impact of the movement of Indian Rupee against foreign currencies may play a major factor in increasing or decreasing the earnings of the IT Company in Indian Rupees even if the IT Company has earned same revenue in US Dollars or Euro.
+They earn this revenue in currencies like the US Dollar, the Euro etc. In such cases, the impact of the movement of the Indian Rupee against foreign currencies may play a major factor in increasing or decreasing the earnings of the IT Company in Indian Rupees even if the IT Company has earned the same revenue in US Dollars or Euro.

 Let us take an example of Cyient Ltd, which grew its revenues by about 18% in FY2014.
 However, when an investor does a deeper analysis, then she realises that out of 18% growth, about 12% is only due to Rupee depreciation.
 Cyient Ltd, FY2014 annual report, page 82:

 Looking at the above table, an investor may feel happy that the company has benefited a lot due to rupee depreciation against foreign currencies.
 However, an investor will appreciate that if an IT Company does not have a good and effective foreign exchange hedging policy, then it can easily lose significant money in case of rupee appreciation against foreign currencies.

 8) Geographical and business segment diversification:

 Like any other industry, diversification of revenue in terms of different countries/markets as well as different customer industries helps an IT Company to survive a downturn in any particular geography/country or industry.

 After the above discussion, an investor would appreciate that the following parameters form a key aspect of analysing the business of an IT services company: